aleshaleksey/fansys23/08-spell-list.md

 **Special**:

 - You can only have one summon at any one time.
 - The summon appears either at the end of the caster's turn, or the start of the caster's next turn.
 However it cannot act until the start of the caster's next turn.
+It is not surprised when it appears.

 **Limitation**: The gnome is "earthbound".
 It cannot leave, or be detached from, the ground.
 However, this comes at a cost.
 In an event where the gnome would otherwise lose contact with the ground (if not for being earthbound), it takes 1 point of ["divine"](10-conditions-types.md#esoteric-damage) damage instead.